melezhik/outthentic/README.md

 Summary:

-* Stories are executed independently, means generally one story is not dependent upon another story (but see "downstream stories section").
+* Stories are executed independently, means *generally* one story **is not dependent upon** another story (but see "downstream stories section").

-* strun gives result in [TAP](https://testanything.org/) format, which is  is a simple text-based interface between testing modules in a test harness.
+* Outthentic suite is bunch of related scenarios ( one or many ) to **be run** and to **be verified** ( by analyzing scenarios output against rules )

-* Thus outthentic suite is bunch of related scenarios ( one or many ) to **be run** and to **be verified** ( by analyzing scenarios output against rules )
+* strun - suite runner - produces result in [TAP](https://testanything.org/) format, which is  is a simple text-based interface between testing modules in a test harness.

 # Calculator project example